ai-robotics-estonia/2023_Testing_an_Artificial_Intelligence_Based_Boiler_Filter_System_Control_Process/README.md

 *This is a template repository for this organization.
 Start by replacing the placeholder for the project name with its actual title.*

-# Validation of the control process for an artificial intelligence-based boiler filter system
+# Testing of the control process for an artificial intelligence-based boiler filter system

 ## Summary
 | Company Name | Helmetal IMS OÜ (https://hims.ee/home/) |